View on Amazon: SimpliSafe on Amazon

 - Standard – $14.99/month: The Standard package includes 24/7 monitoring and notification from central monitoring station.

-- Interactive – $24.99/month: The Interactive package has all of the features of the Alert package, as well as wireless access to your system from your mobile device using the free SimpliSafe app.
+- Interactive – $24.99/month: The Interactive package has all of the features of the Standard package, as well as wireless access to your system from your mobile device using the free SimpliSafe app.

 Without a monitoring plan, your system will act as a local alarm, sounding a siren if your sensors are triggered, but there wouldn’t be any notification, so you’d have to be home to know something had happened and call authorities yourself.